charlielobster/CUDA_NekRS/README.md

     make -j6
     sudo make install

+This is another good time for a Restore Point.

-Verify everything works (so far) with successful cuda_samples build
+Verify everything links and works (so far) with a successful cuda_samples build

   a) we need glut, vulkan, freeimage, glfw3 libraries first